nise/vi-analytics/readme.md

 2. Data Preparation

-3. Visualize the output as SVG by using D3.js
+3. Visualize the output as SVG by using D3.js and related libraries